Top 5 Career Options for Accounting Graduates

 If you’re an accounting graduate, congratulations on completing a rigorous academic program that has prepared you for a bright future in the business world.
 With a degree in accounting, you have a wide range of career options.

-In this post, we’ll explore the top five career options for accounting graduates so you can choose your professional goals based on available opportunities.
+In this post, we’ll explore the top 5 career options for accounting graduates so you can choose your professional goals based on your interest.

 1. Public Accountant